 Environmental data that belongs to everyone.

-Discharge records from every Thames Water CSO site are publicly available — reported through an official EDM sensor network, updated every 15 minutes.
-WaterWatch makes that data actually usable.
+Discharge records from 13,664 CSO sites across all 9 UK water companies are publicly available — reported through official EDM sensor networks, updated every 15 minutes.
+For most people, that data was invisible.
+WaterWatch makes it usable.

 Real-time alerts.
 Site histories.
 River-level context.
 Weekly summaries.
 Every number comes from the source, presented clearly.
 Independent, transparent, and free for everyone.